Stewart N. Gordon: World history

 More recently he has been interested in the historical movement along the routes of pilgrims, armies, plants, ideas, religions, marriage partners, and staple commodities.
 This focus is reflected in a recent book, When Asia was the World (Da Capo, 2008), which uses indigenous travel memoirs to elucidate the Asian world, 500–1500.
 This book has been translated into Chinese, Korean, Indonesian, Arabic, and Italian.
 Recent articles include the ecological impact of pre-colonial war in South Asia and a broad survey of the major rivers that come off the plateau of Tibet.
-In 2015 University Press of New England published Gordon's "A History of the World in Sixteen Shipwrecks."
+In 2015 University Press of New England published Gordon's A History of the World in Sixteen Shipwrecks.
 It was shortlisted for the Mountbatten Prize, sponsored by the Maritime Society (England)for the best maritime-themed book of the year.
 A Turkish translation will appear in 2015.

 Current interests are the mental constructs and physical aspects of historical routes, which has resulted in a book entitled Routes: How the Pathways of Ideas and Goods Shaped Our World (University of California Press, 2012).
 This volume widens the comparative focus to include, for example, the Mississippi River, the Erie Canal, the Inca road system, and the Nile.
 He also has recently written a book on comparative slavery outside the Atlantic World entitled Shackles of Iron: Slavery in World History (Hackett, 2016).
 Cognitive geography is a strong interest, that is, the mental maps people carry about places near and far.

+In 2022, he published A History of the World in Seven Themes.